-Long Term - Planned (prior to moving in commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.
+Long Term - Fostering that is planned (prior to commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.

 Permanency - Promoting and encouraging a permanent family and home life.

 Sibling Group - Siblings either placed together or separately.
 Orange Grove will be involved in facilitating family time between siblings as necessary and appropriate.